Indre-V/bee-aware/README.md

 _Any changes required to the website, they can be made, committed and pushed to GitHub._

 [Back to top](#contents)

+## To fork the project

+Forking the GitHub repository allows you to create a duplicate of a local repository.
+This is done so that modifications to the copy can be performed without compromising the original repository.

+* Log in to GitHub.
+* Locate the repository.
+* Click to open it.
+* The fork button is located on the right side of the repository menu.
+* To copy the repository to your GitHub account, click the button.

+## To clone the project

+* Log in to GitHub.
+* Navigate to the main page of the repository and click Code.
+* Copy the URL for the repository.
+* Open your local IDE.
+* Change the current working directory to the location where you want the cloned directory.
+* Type git clone, and then paste the URL you copied earlier.
+* Press Enter to create your local clone.

 # Credits